Online Updating Huber Robust Regression for Big Data Streams: Methodology

 \subsection{Online Updating Huber Robust Regression Estimator}

-In this part, we mainly deduce the expression of Online Updating Huber Robust Regression estimator.
-Firstly, we can calculate local Huber estimator in each subsets.
-Take $\widehat{\bm\theta}_t$ as local Huber estimator in $t$-th subset.
+In this part, we mainly deduce the expression of Online Updating Huber Robust Regression (UHR) estimator.
+Firstly, we can calculate the local Huber estimator in each subset.
+Suppose $\widehat{\bm\theta}_t$ is the local Huber estimator in the $t$-th subset.
 According to Huber(\citeyear{Huber1964Robust}), its formula is like Eq.(\ref{local}).

 As the entire dataset is divided into several subsets, subset size $n_t$ can be much smaller than total sample size $N_b$.
-As a result, the calculation of Eq.(\ref{local}) can be more computational efficient and less storage intensive than Eq.(\ref{oracle}), so that we can solve the answer of Eq.(\ref{local}) more rapidly.
+Therefore, the calculation of Eq.(\ref{local}) can be more computationally efficient and less storage intensive than Eq.(\ref{oracle}), so that we can solve it faster.
 Furthermore, under regularity conditions (N1)-(N4), local estimator $\widehat{\bm{\theta}}_{t}$ follows asymptotic normal distribution in Eq.(\ref{local_dis}), where $\bm{\Sigma}_t=E(\textbf{x}_{ti}\textbf{x}_{ti}^T)$.

 Taking the idea in Wang's(\citeyear{wangRenewableQuantileRegression2022}) work as an inspiration, we consider the local estimators from the perspective of maximum likelihood.
 Due to identical independent distribution among total samples, local estimator $\widehat{\bm{\theta}}_1,...,\widehat{\bm{\theta}}_b$ are mutually independent.
-Thus, we can think $\{\widehat{\bm{\theta}}_1,...,\widehat{\bm{\theta}}_b\}$ as an sample generated from the following multivariate normal distribution.
+Thus, we can take $\{\widehat{\bm{\theta}}_1,...,\widehat{\bm{\theta}}_b\}$ as a sample generated from the following multivariate normal distribution.

 Based on Eq.(\ref{multi-normal}), the maximum likelihood function of $\bm{\theta}$ is as follows.